-MODBUS permits the use of a variety of register size specifications.
-This device uses the standard 16-bit unsigned integer for its register size.
+Modbus permits use of a variety of rgister size specifications.
+The device uses a standard 16-bit unsigned integer for its register size.
 Additionally, register-data representation can take the form of multi-register data types (i.e. 32-bit integer).
-These will be specified specifically for all registers that require additional formatting.
+These will be specified for all registers that require additional formatting.